ABOUT US

 Our Approach

 To date we are the only organization on Hopi who is addressing the trash problem on the sides of the mesas.
 Most of the Villages across Hopi are cleaning on the tops of their own individual mesas and areas but they are not yet at the capacity to clean the mesas from top to bottom as we are currently attempting to.
-By modeling and taking action on how we are pushing through challenges within First Mesa, we hope to inspire other village to do the same.
+By modeling and taking action on how we are pushing through challenges within First Mesa, we hope to inspire other villages to do the same.
 We were also happy that we were able to push through and cleanup a pile of trash below the backside of Tewa Village that was hindering our progress.
 In previous years we always stopped as this area, as the trash was always overwhelming.
 We made three concentrated efforts with our family/friends in 2021 and we were able to clean most of the trash in that area.
 We are now able to move forward again and begin cleaning on the back side of Sichomovi Village, which is the middle village on the top of First Mesa.

 Virtual and In-person Cleanups